CMSC216 Project 3: Assembly Coding and Debugging

 This project will feel somewhat familiar in that it is nearly identical to the preceding one.
 The major change is that everything is at the assembly level on a coding problem and puzzle-solving problem:

-- Problem 1 re-works the Battery Meter functions from the previous project in x86-64 Assembly rather than C
+- Problem 1 re-works the Thermometer functions from the previous project in x86-64 Assembly rather than C

 - Problem 2 involves analyzing a binary executable to provide it with the correct input to "solve" the executable much like the previous project's Puzzlebox problem